English (the teachers also speak French and Arabic)

 Nowadays we use our camera, mostly with our phones, widely to produce numerous visual data.
 This material is often dismissed, deleted, shared online, and in the best case stored in its digital form.
 In this course, we will use our (phone’s) photo and video libraries to develop and produce a personal as well as a collective body of work.

-Reviewing our material will allow each participant to define a subject of interest in order to build a personal visual narrative using mainly photography and video.
-We will approach different references of artists using archival images or their personal archives and reflecting on virtuality and digitality in contemporary times.
+Reviewing our material will allow each participant to define a subject of interest in order to build a personal visual narrative, using mainly photography and video.
+We will approach different references of artists using archival images or their personal archives and reflecting on virtuality and digitality in the present age.

 Randa Mirza was born in Beirut in 1978, she lives between Marseille (FR) and Beirut.
 She works mainly with photography and live video performances, and questions the nature of images and their social uses.
 Her practice is related to identity with a focus on gender studies and postcolonial discourses.
 She manipulates the photographic image to reveal the discourses inherent in all representations on the tenuous border between fiction and reality.